-The Jewish United Fund offers a limited number of merit scholarships ($1,000 each) annually to high school, college and graduate students to age 23 who demonstrate significant leadership skills.
-The purpose of these scholarships is to encourage the development of Jewish identity, nourish greater commitment to Israel and the Chicago Jewish community, and to recognize future leaders.
+The Jewish United Fund offers a limited number of merit scholarships ($1,000 each) annually to high school students, college students, and young adults up to age 23 who demonstrate significant leadership skills.
+The purpose of these scholarships is to strengthen Jewish identity, nourish greater commitment to Israel and the Chicago Jewish community, and to recognize future leaders.

 - Applicant must reside or attend school in metropolitan Chicago.

 - Applicant must have applied to or be in the process of applying to an approved Israel program which does not begin until after the application deadline.

 - Applicant must demonstrate leadership abilities.

-- Applicant must be committed to participating in communal Jewish activities after returning from Israel.
+- Participation in Jewish communal activities after returning from Israel is strongly encouraged.

 - Previous merit scholarship winners are not eligible to reapply.
 However, previous applicants who did not receive a merit scholarship may apply again.